jessicarush/javascript-notes/loops.md

 ## for...in

-Iterates over the enumerable properties of an object, in arbitrary order.
-For each distinct property, statements can be executed.
+`for...in` will execute a given block of code for each property in an object, in arbitrary order.
+You will need to use bracket notation instead if dot notation to access properties because dot notation expects the property name to be an objects actual/literal property name at the time the program was evaluated whereas bracket notation allows you to pass a variable.

 ```javascript
 const obj = {first: 'jessica', last: 'rush', sign: 'scorpio'};